kentlouisetonino/biodata/README.md

 ### Description
 > - My simple biodata.
+The technologies are just vanilla HTML and CSS.

 <br />